rexrainbow/phaser3-rex-notes/plugins/firebase/room/data-structure.md

         extra/

-# body of room data.
+# Body of room data.
 Each room has unique roomID
 rooms/
     <roomID>
         alive - true or null